-- The Vashon Island Route connects Pier 50 with Vashon Island in just 22 minutes, 4 times as fast as taking the car ferry and transferring to a bus.
+The Vashon Island Route connects Pier 50 with Vashon Island in just 22 minutes, 4 times as fast as taking the car ferry and transferring to a bus.
 Service operates during weekday peak hours only.

-- By the summer of 2017 King and Kitsap County will partner to provide passenger-only Kitsap Fast Ferry service from Bremerton to downtown Seattle.
-This 30 minute service will provide a new level access between the two destinations.
+- The new Kitsap Kitsap Fast Ferry service from Bremerton to downtown Seattle began July 2017.
+This30-minutee service will provide a new level access between the two destinations.
 Phase 2 is currently underway providing similar service for Kingston and Southworth.
 The Kingston Fast Ferry started operating in 2018, running Monday-Saturday with an estimated travel time of 40 minutes.
 The Southworth Fast Ferry is expected to start operations in 2020.